You have three trigger options in the HubEngine to initiate a synchronization plan:

 Manually

 When triggering manually, you trigger the HubEngine plan using the trigger button in the upper right corner.
+Here you have the option of triggering the synchronisation in two different ways:

 Scheduled (via Cron)